William M. Walton: Political career

 In 1866, Walton entered his name for District Judge of the 2nd Judicial District.
 However, in the middle of May, the party committee asked him to withdraw his name to give the other conservative candidate, John Ireland, later a governor, a better chance against the Republican candidate.
 He instead ran for attorney general after the original Democratic candidate withdrew.
 Walton won the election by a sizable majority.
-Among his other duties, Walton traveled to Washington, DC to argue before the Supreme Court.
+Among his other duties, Walton traveled to Washington, D.C., to argue before the Supreme Court.
 He was given leave, by a joint resolution of the state legislature, to bring his family from Mississippi on the way home.

 In 1867, the Reconstruction Acts, which were passed over President Andrew Johnson's veto, effectively shut down the governments of most of the southern states and removed Confederate veterans from elected office.
 The Democratic administration of James W. Throckmorton, of which Walton was a part, was replaced with a Republican government under Elisha M. Pease and Texas came under military occupation.

 Walton served as the chairman of the state Democratic executive committee from 1866 to 1872, during Reconstruction and the unpopular tenure of Republican Governor Edmund J. Davis.
 Walton helped form a coalition of conservative and moderate elements to combat the electoral power of the Radical Republicans and retake control of the state government.
 This came to pass with the election of Richard Coke in 1873.

 Walton intended to run for attorney general again in the 1876 elections.
 At the Texas Democratic Convention, in January of that year, he had a very large following and his nomination seemed assured, but when he learned that his opponent, Hannibal H. Boone, was a crippled Confederate veteran in need of a steady income to support his large family, Walton withdrew from the race.
 In a letter to his son, Walton wrote:

 the scene was the wildest you ever saw.
 There were 1500 men present in the house.
 They threw up their hats, laughed, cried, caught me in their arms, hugged me and at one time, I was really afraid they would kill me in their furious enthusiasm over my act ... ... it was a grand scene.